What to Feed Chickens: A Complete Reference for Beginners

 Types of Chicken Feed

-Chicken feed comes in various forms, each designed to meet specific nutritional needs based on the chicken’s age, purpose, and health status.
+Chicken feed comes in various forms.
+Each is designed to meet specific nutritional needs based on the chicken’s age, purpose, and health status.
 Here are the primary types of feed:

 Starter Feed